cadeyrn/enterprise-policy-generator/README.md

 of the documentation and all possible options is necessary.
 Administrators can simply click together the desired Enterprise Policies.

-**Enterprise Policy Generator is a WebExtension and compatible with Firefox Browser 60 and higher (Firefox Browser 68 or higher is needed for the latest version of Enterprise Policy Generator).**
+**Enterprise Policy Generator is a WebExtension and compatible with Firefox Browser 60 and higher (Firefox Browser 68 or higher is required for the latest version of Enterprise Policy Generator).**

 ### Features